esthedebeste/poggies/README.md

 # poggies

-Poggies is a simple HTML templating engine, following a very simple syntax.
+Poggies is a simple 0-dependencies HTML templating engine, with a very simple syntax.

 ## Usage